Detecting ideals in reduced crossed product C*-algebras of topological dynamical systems: Introduction

 \subsection{Acknowledgements}

-The first author gratefully acknowledges the financial support from the Independent Research Fund Denmark through grant number 1026-00371B.
+The first author gratefully acknowledges the financial support from the Independent Research Fund Denmark through grant number 1026-00371B and The Research Council of Norway project 324944.
 The second author was supported by the Swedish Research Council through grant number 2018-04243.
 The authors would like to thank the organisers of the 28th Nordic Congress of Mathematicians in Aalto, where this project was initiated.
 They are grateful to Matthew Kennedy for interesting discussions about the \lone-ideal intersection property and to Magnus Goffeng for asking whether beyond group algebras also crossed product \Cstar-algebras could be investigated with the present techniques.
 We thank Becky Armstrong for clarifying conversations on the role of the second-countability assumption in her work.